raul23/web-projects/README.rst

   - Flocking weight: 0.25
   - Seek weight: 0.5
   - Wander weight: 0.25
-- The user can control a red "zombie" (.i.e. ball) with the arrow keys and can move it anywhere around the canvas so that the other green "zombies" can use it as a target to avoid or follow.
+- The user can control a red "zombie" (i.e. ball) with the arrow keys and can move it anywhere around the canvas so that the other green "zombies" can use it as a target to avoid or follow.

   In the case of the arrive behavior,